-

 - the second point of the lineb -> (float, float)

-It's a tuple containing bx and by attributes representing the line's second point.
+A tuple containing bx and by attributes representing the line's second point.
 It can be reassigned to move the Line.
 If reassigned the bx and by attributes will be changed to produce a Line with matching second point position.
 The ax and ay attributes will not be affected.

 New in pygame-ce 2.5.2.